tronprotocol/documentation/TRX/Tron-overview.md

-# Overview of Tron
+# Full Overview of TRON

-# Overall Tron

 ## 1.1 Project repositories
-Address of project repositories: https://github.com/tronprotocol.
-Java-tron repository contains code of the mainnet.
+Address of project repositories: https://github.com/TRONprotocol.
+Java-TRON repository contains code of the mainnet.
 The protocol repository contains documents on API and data structure.
 Wallet-cli repository contains documents on the official command-line wallet.

 ## 1.2 Block explorer
-The address of the block explorer is: https://tronscan.org.
+The address of the block explorer is: https://TRONscan.org.
 Its creator is Rovak, whose GitHub page can be found at: https://github.com/Rovak.

-## 1.3 Tron consensus algorithm
+## 1.3 TRON consensus algorithm
-Tron adopts TPoS, an improved DPoS algorithm.
+TRON adopts TPoS, an improved DPoS algorithm.

-## 1.4 Block Producing Speed of Tron
+## 1.4 Block Producing Speed of TRON
-For current version Odyssey-v2.0.1, 3 sec per block.
+The network currently produces 1 block per 3 seconds.

 ## 1.5 Transaction model
 The adopted transaction model is the account model instead of the UTXO model.
 The smallest unit of TRX is sun, 1 TRX=1,000,000 sun.
 Currently, only one-to-one transaction services are available, meaning that one-to-many or many-to-one transactions are not supported.